 How to serve a strawberry galette

-Make sure to let the galette cool for 15-20 minutes to allow the strawberry filling to set up.
-After that, you can serve it warm or serve it at room temperature.
+Make sure to let the galette cool for 15-20 minutes to allow the jammy strawberry filling to set up.
+After that, you can serve it warm or at room temperature.
+It's a great to serve for Memorial Day weekend or as a fun 4th of July dessert.

 I personally like this strawberry galette exactly as is, no accoutrements.
 But you can top it with whipped cream, serve it with vanilla ice cream, or go double strawberry and put some strawberry ice cream on the side.